Sensitivity of a Gigahertz Fabry-P\'erot Resonator for Axion Dark Matter Detection: Optimizing the mirror design

 \subsection{Frequency scan}

 The axion-induced signal can be coupled to a receiver chain via a small circular aperture in one of the mirrors.
 The coupling factor $\beta$, which is the ratio between extracted power and dissipated power, depends on the size of aperture, its depth, and unloaded $Q$-factor $Q_0$.
 From Eq.~\eqref{eq:haloscope-power}, the maximum axion-induced power is extracted for critical coupling, $\beta=1$.
 By including a small aperture in our FEM simulation, we can calculate the required aperture parameters for critical coupling.
-In the cryogenic benchmark, the resulting aperture radius is $\sim 0.09 \lambda$ with a depth of $\sim 0.016 \lambda$.
+In the cryogenic benchmark, the resulting aperture radius is $\sim 0.09 \lambda$ with a depth of $\sim 0.016 \lambda$.\footnote{ An overcoupled setup with $\beta = 2$, which is suggested to be the preferable choice for continuous data runs (see footnote 43 in Ref.~\cite[][]{2017PhRvD..96l3008B}), would also be possible and would require a similar optimization as performed here.
+The aperture would have to be larger, which would in turn affect the form factor.
+Our current choice for $\beta = 1$ maximizes the sensitivity of the \faxe. }

 Scanning over possible axion masses necessitates tuning of the resonance frequency.
 This can be achieved by changing the distance between the mirrors.
 However, as the mirrors' curvature and aperture parameters can practically only be optimized at a fixed resonance frequency, a reduction in axion-induced power is expected.
 Figure~\ref{fig:scan_range} shows the relative reduction in $P_{\mathrm{sig}}$ as a function of resonance frequency for the cryogenic benchmark.
 The reduction is less than 10\% in a frequency range $\SI{2.2}{\giga\hertz}$ and is mainly from changes in $\beta$.
 However, to scan the entire frequency range from $\SIrange{30}{40}{\giga\hertz}$, different mirrors with different aperture parameters should be used.